 The Newtown Festival Street Fair happens rain or shine, there are no refunds for weather.

-Are you booking a stall for a Community or Sports group?
+Booking a stall for a Community or Sports group

 You can book a small information stall space for $25, and an information space that will fit a 3m x 3m gazebo for $50, but if you are selling goods or need a different size because you have a big display, please book the size of stall you need then email us to discuss a discount on the stall fee.
 Newtown Festival is very interested in helping community and sports groups, and also in hosting special displays.